-Let us illustrate how this algorithm works with a detailed example.
-Consider an isolated quantum spin 1/2 chain consisting of $N$ particles with periodic boundary conditions and local interactions (nearest neighbor interaction).
-The Hamiltonian is where $S_m^i$ is the spin operator for the m\textsuperscript{th} spin in the i\textsuperscript{th} direction.
-This system has a ground state energy $E_0=-4.189$ J (we take $\hbar=1$ and $\gamma=1$ throughout this article, where $\gamma$ is the gyromagnetic ratio).
+Let us illustrate how this algorithm works using single-particle detectors through a detailed example.
+Consider an isolated quantum spin-1/2 chain consisting of $N$ particles with periodic boundary conditions and local nearest-neighbor interactions.
+The Hamiltonian for this system is given by: where $S_m^i$ represents the spin operator for the m\textsuperscript{th} spin in the i\textsuperscript{th} direction (i = x, y, z).
+This system has a ground state energy $E_0=-4.189 \text{ J}$ (we take $\hbar=1$ and $\gamma=1$ throughout this article, where $\gamma$ is the gyromagnetic ratio).
 The last term in the Hamiltonian is added to break the degeneracy of the ground state.
-The chain is initially in an infinite temperature pure state, and we switch on an external magnetic field $\boldsymbol{B}$ in the $z$ direction of strength $B_0=10$ which adds a term $\mathcal{H}_z=B_0\sum_{m}S_m^z$ to the Hamiltonian.
-A time step of $dt=0.001$ s is used in the simulation while a fourth-order Runge-Kutta method is used to evolve the time-dependent Schrodinger's equation.
+The initial state of the chain is assumed to be an infinite-temperature pure state.
+A time step of $dt=0.001 \text{ s}$ is used in the simulation while a fourth-order Runge-Kutta method is used to evolve the time-dependent Schrodinger's equation \cite{elsayed2013}.

-Let us assume that we make a measurement of a certain spin along the $z$ direction and find it parallel to $\boldsymbol{B}$.
-In a typical NMR setting, the ideal method to perturb the system in order to flip the direction of a spin to a direction antiparallel to $\boldsymbol{B}$ is to apply a $\pi$-pulse to that particular spin.
-However, selective excitation of individual particles may not be applicable to relatively large systems.
-As an alternative, we apply a weaker pulse to the whole system which does not perturb it much.
-In doing so, the repetitive measurement of a certain spin several times while applying the weak RF perturbation between the measurements will increase the likelihood to flip that spin while at the same time not perturb the other particles substantially.
+In Step I, we switch on an external magnetic field $\boldsymbol{B}$ in the $z$-direction of strength $B_0=10\ \text{T}$ which adds a Zeeman term $\mathcal{H}_z=B_0\sum_{m}S_m^z$ to the Hamiltonian.
+Our goal is to polarize the system anti-parallel to $\boldsymbol{B}$ and thus prepare it for the adiabatic demagnetization phase in Step II.
+Let us assume that we make a measurement of a particular spin along the $z$-axis and find it in the wrong direction, parallel to $\boldsymbol{B}$.
+In a typical NMR setting, the ideal method to perturb the system in order to flip the direction of a spin to a direction anti-parallel to $\boldsymbol{B}$ is to apply a targeted $\pi$-pulse to that particular spin.
+However, selective excitation of individual particles might not be practical for relatively large systems.
+As an alternative, we apply a weaker pulse to the entire system which does not perturb it much.
+In doing so, the repetitive measurement of a certain spin several times while applying the weak RF perturbation between the measurements will increase the likelihood to flip that spin while, at the same time, not perturb the other particles substantially.
 Our simulation shows that this technique works so well for systems of interacting quantum spins.